-Application of the ISC model to Puerto Rican youth
+Application of the ISC Model to Puerto Rican Youth

-Two aspects of the sociocultural situation of Puerto Rican adolescents were hypothesized to influence the interrelationships among the factors in the ISC model: the significance of the family in Puerto Rican culture and the greater social distance between conventional institutions and the peer group in the inner-city.
-Family involvement and family normlessness were hypothesized to have stronger effects on drug use and peer involvement in the Puerto Rican sample than in the National Youth sample.
-Peer drug involvement was hypothesized to have a smaller effect in the Puerto Rican sample.
-The inner-city character of the sample was expected to make the influences of the family and school on drug use more direct in the Puerto Rican than the national sample.
-Therefore, the family and school indices were hypothesized to have stronger direct paths in the Puerto Rican than in the National Youth Survey.
+Two aspects of the sociocultural situation of Puerto Rican adolescents were hypothesized to influence the interrelationships among the factors in the ISC model: the significance of the family in Puerto Rican culture and the greater social distance between conventional institutions and the peer group in the inner city.
+Family involvement and family normlessness were hypothesized to have stronger effects on drug use and peer involvement in the PRAS sample than in the NYS.
+Peer drug involvement was hypothesized to have a smaller effect in the PRAS sample.
+The inner-city character of the sample was expected to make the influences of the family and school on drug use more direct in the PRAS than in the NYS; therefore, the family and school indices were hypothesized to have stronger direct paths in the PRAS than in the NYS.

-To test this, Rodriguez and Recio (in press) replicated Elliott et al.'s (1985) analyses with the Puerto Rican sample.
-As Elliott and his colleagues had done, the full model was applied, with the addition of age (see Figure 1).
-In the earliest part of the model are age and the strain variables.
-They are followed by measures of family and school involvement and normlessness.
-Finally, to explain actual involvement in drug use, the model includes attitudes toward deviant behavior, involvement with drug-using peers, and drug use at an earlier time period, along with variables entered earlier in the model.
+To test this, Rodriguez and Recio (in press) replicated Elliott and coworkers' (1985) analyses with the PRAS sample.
+As Elliott and colleagues had done, Rodriguez and Recio applied the full model, with the addition of age (see figure 1), which, along with the strain variables, appears in the earliest part